hmfaysal/hmfaysal-omega-theme/_posts/2014-04-27-Data-Gateway.md

 1. Get the [Liferay Community Edition](https://www.liferay.com/downloads/liferay-portal/available-releases)
 1. Configure stuff...

-Ok, the last bit hides a few issues which you may not be able to overcome if you\'re starting from absolute scratch.
+Ok, the last bit hides a few issues which you may not be able to overcome if you're starting from absolute scratch.
 For example, the configuration of the Shibboleth federated sign-on won't be possible if you don't have a federation in which to test the service.
 You need an e-token server, a robot certificate registered in a Virtual Organisation, which has resources that support it.
 You'll need a MySql database backend, and there's of course a lot of graphical layout work that is desirable but not 100 % necessary.
 Since SAGrid already has these prerequisites, we don't suggest peer collaborations like H3A going ape and installing everything themselves, but rather use the gateway as a service.

 ## Configuring different types of storage